Tips for a successful Microsoft Teams app submission

 - Include a help command.
 Users are likely to type "Help" when they are lost or when your bot doesn't respond as expected.
 Include a help command that describes how your app's value will be experienced along with all valid commands.

-Include help content or guidance when your bot is lost.
-When your bot can't understand the user input, it should suggest an alternative action.
+- Include help content or guidance when your bot is lost.
+When your bot cannot understand the user input, it must suggest an alternative action.
 For example, "I'm sorry, I don't understand.
 Type "help" for more information."
 Don't respond with an error message or simply, "I don't understand".
-Use this chance to teach your users.

 Use adaptive cards and task modules to make your bot response clear and actionable Adaptive cards with buttons invoking task modules enhance the bot user experience.
-These cards and buttons are easier to use in a mobile device as opposed to your user typing the commands
+These cards and buttons are easier to use in a mobile device as opposed to your user typing the commands.
+Also bot responses must not be textual with long text.
+Bots must make use of adaptive cards and task modules instead of conversational chat based user interface and lengthy text responses.

 Think through all scopes.
 Be sure that your bot provides appropriate responses when mentioned (